ongshunping/coding-warmup/README.md

 - [ ] max value
 - [ ] is prime

-## 1. Arrays and Strings - 11th Dec
+## 1. Arrays and Strings - 11th to 12th Dec
 - [ ] uncompress
 - [ ] compress
 - [ ] anagrams